MAITYA02/semmcmc/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission after addressing all the comments.
 The DOI is cirrect although submission produces a NOTE.
-This is    resubmission after addressing all the comments.